 If you are not sure whether you've already filed, contact your CSE office directly and confirm in writing.

-If Your Services Aren't Being Delivered — or You Can't Find a Provider
+If Your Services Aren't Being Delivered

 These are two separate steps.
 The PNI preserves your right to services.
 The Equitable Services Request Form is what you use when services aren't being delivered.

-If You Already Missed It
+If You Already Missed the Deadline

 Talk to a special education attorney.
 The DOE's position on missed deadlines has been challenged in due process hearings, particularly in cases where the DOE itself failed to hold the required annual review.